 King George Betting

-Run on Boxing Day the King George VI Chase is staged at Kempton Park racecourse and is run over a trip of 3 miles.
+Run each season on Boxing Day, the King George VI Chase is staged at Kempton Park racecourse and is run over a trip of 3 miles.

 King George VI Chase Odds

 You can expect to see the King George VI Chase odds from most of the leading bookmakers all-year-round.

 With the King George VI Chase betting odds often priced up for the following year as soon as that year’s King George VI Chase at Kempton has been run.

 Previous King George winners will always figure high up the betting markets for the next running – 8 of the last 18 King George VI Chases have been won by previous winners of the contest.
 And this was again the case in 2019 when the Paul Nicholls-trained Clan Des Obeaux landed his second King George VI Chase in as many seasons and is sure to be back for more in the 2020 King George VI Chase as he’s still only an 8 year-old by the time he’ll run in the race in 2020.

 If Clan Des Obeaux wins the 2020 King George VI Chase o Boxing Day he’ll be the first horse since Kauto Star to win the race threes in a row, and also follow in the hoof prints with the likes of Desert Orchid and Wayward Lad as three-time winners of the King George VI Chase.

 Other notably races that can often impact the King George VI odds are the Betfair Chase, run in November at Haydock and the Ladbrokes Trophy, which is staged at Newbury towards the end of November.
 Horses that do well in these races can often be targeted at the King George VI and, their King George odds can also reflect how well they’ve run in those earlier season events.

 King George VI Chase Runners